Click here to listen to a reading of this blog:

 To the mother with hypothyroidism this Mother’s Day,

-You may even feel a sense of guilt for having hypothyroidism, as you question whether you’d be a more active, more fun and just a better parent without it.
+You may even feel a sense of guilt for having a thyroid condition, as you question whether you’d be a more active, more fun parent and better parent without it.
 But on this Mother’s Day, let the guilt melt away as I tell you that you are enough.
 You are doing enough.

 Being a mother with thyroid disease can make parenting even more of a challenge.
-Many mothers with hypothyroidism are even more exhausted, even more stressed and struggle even more so mentally, as well as physically.
-And this should be recognised.
+Many mothers with hypothyroidism are even more exhausted, even more stressed and struggle even more so mentally, as well as physically, than other parents.

-It takes someone strong to get up day after day, feeling like they have the flu, except it never goes away, and being responsible for another’s life.
 Getting out of bed can be difficult enough on bad thyroid days, but running a family is that extra cherry on top that can tip you over.
+I know that.
+I’ve been there too.

 Juggling medications, doctors appointments and check-ups for yourself, let alone all the ones for your child or children too, can become overwhelming.
 The lack of sleep on top of thyroid fatigue can be cruel and the unpredictability of your body can be frustrating.